-Originally designated as 2003 EL61, the object was classified as a Kuiper Belt Object until the International Astronomical Union reclassified it as the fifth dwarf planet in the solar system, following Ceres, Pluto, Eris and Makemake.
+Originally designated as 2003 EL61, the object was classified as a Kuiper Belt Object (KBO) until the International Astronomical Union reclassified it as the fifth dwarf planet in the solar system, following Ceres, Pluto, Eris and Makemake.
+(Updated estimates in 2017 put the "dwarf planet" status in doubt, however.)

-Haumea takes 285 Earth years to orbit the sun.
-At its closest, it only comes within 34 times the Earth-Sun distance, while at its farthest, it lies more than 51 times as far away.
-These distances, combined with the dwarf planet's tiny size, would generally make it difficult for scientists to accurately determine its mass and density.
+Haumea takes 285 Earth-years to orbit the sun.
+At its closest, it only comes within 34 times the Earth-sun distance, while at its farthest, it lies more than 51 times as far away.
+These distances, combined with Haumea's tiny size, would generally make it difficult for scientists to accurately determine its mass and density.
 However, in 2005, the first of two moons was found orbiting the body, enabling scientists to determine the mass of the bodies.

-Weighing in at 4,000 billion billlion (1021) kilograms, (9,000 billion billion pounds), Haumea is approximately a third as massive as Pluto.
-Haumea spins on its axis once every four hours, making it the fastest spinning known large object in the solar system.
+Haumea spins on its axis once every four hours, the fastest spin of any known large object in the solar system.

-The dwarf planet's rapid spin keeps it from attaining a spheroid shape, instead causing it to look more like a slightly flattened football spinning end over end, as though it had been kicked.
-Haumea is 1,960 kilometers (1,218 miles) across at its longest axis, but only about half as wide — 996 km (619 miles) — at its shortest.
+Haumea's rapid spin keeps it from attaining a spheroid shape, instead causing it to look more like a slightly flattened football spinning end over end, as though it had been kicked.
+Haumea is 1,430 miles (2,300 kilometers) across at its longest axis, but less than half as wide — 619 miles (996 km) — at its shortest.
+Updated estimates of its mass and shape in 2017 showed that Haumea's density is likely similar to Pluto and that its shape may be too elongated to let it qualify as a dwarf planet after all.

-The rapid spin of the dwarf planet allowed scientists to calculate its density, because different materials would stretch out differently.
+The rapid spin allowed scientists to calculate its density, because different materials would stretch out differently.
 As a result, scientists think that Haumea is made up almost entirely of rock.

-Observations of the planet, however, reveal a brightly gleaming surface.
-Scientists have concluded that, though most of the dwarf planet's interior is rocky, it is covered by a thin icy shell.
+Observations of Haumea, however, reveal a brightly gleaming surface.
+Scientists have concluded that, though most of Haumea's interior is rocky, it is covered by a thin icy shell.

 The moons of Haumea

-The two moons of Haumea are far smaller than the dwarf planet.
+The two moons of Haumea were discovered after observations at the W.M.
+Keck Observatory in Hawaii in 2005.
+They are far smaller than Haumea.
 The largest, Hi'iaka, is only about 1 percent as massive as Haumea, while the smaller, fainter Namaka weighs only about a tenth as much.

 Hi'iaka takes 49 days to travel around Haumea in a nearly circular orbit.
 The inner satellite, Namaka, takes 18 days to travel around its parent body in an elliptical orbit.
 Both moons are thought to be composed of almost pure water-ice, which may have originally come from Haumea itself.